simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

     - If account compromised, detatch all policies from U/R/G
     - Authorisation
         - Changes to policies is **immediately** applied to entities
+    - IAM entity names must be alpha-numeric, plus these characters: + = , . @ _ -
 ### Implement access controls when using AWS
 ### Differentiate between the roles and responsibility within the shared responsibility model
 - Who is responsible for what when something happens